syncfusion-content/php-docs/PHP/Getting-Started.md

 * PHP [5.3.3+ version](http://php.net/downloads.php).

+* Unzip the downloaded file and move the unzipped folder to the desired drive.

 #### Download

 * Download the setup file (.exe) of Essential Studio for Essential PHP product from this [link](https://www.syncfusion.com/downloads/php) with your Syncfusion account.